DumbTost/simple-password-manager/README.md

 - More commands

 # Known bugs
-- Service/password must not contain space (if it does it crashes the progrram) (should be fixed on the next release)
+- Service/password must not contain space (if it contains, it crashes the program) (should be fixed on the next release)